 The goal of surgery is to locate and completely remove the soft tissue sarcoma tumor.
 Our pathologists then examine the tumor to determine whether or not additional treatment is necessary, and to reduce the risk of recurrence.

 Due to the nature of the disease, it is essential that soft tissue sarcoma surgery is performed by an experienced surgeon who has worked with these types of tumors before.
 The surgery requires in-depth planning, and a thorough knowledge of anatomy, as the sarcoma must be removed without disrupting the tumor itself.
-At each of our CTCA hospitals, we have surgical oncology teams who have experience with soft tissue sarcomas.
+At each of Cancer Treatment Centers of America® (CTCA) hospital, we have surgical oncology teams who have experience with soft tissue sarcomas.

 The main forms of surgery for soft tissue sarcomas are wide local incision, amputation and laparoscopic surgery.

 Since soft tissue sarcoma tumors can appear almost anywhere, there are multiple soft tissue sarcoma surgical approaches that might be used as a part of your treatment plan.
 For tumors located inside the abdomen where laparoscopic surgery isn’t possible, open abdominal surgery (surgery performed through a larger incision) will be performed to remove the tumor.
 For chest wall sarcomas, such as a chondrosarcoma, your surgical oncology team will remove the tumor with open chest surgery.

 In some cases, sarcomas will form inside the chest, near or in the heart, lungs, esophagus or other organs inside the thorax.
 A thoracic surgeon may be called upon to remove these tumors using either a thoracoscopic or an open approach.
 Sarcomas of the lung are most often the result of metastasis from another area of the body, as the lungs are the most common location for a sarcoma to spread.